BadMagic100/CanIUpgradeBeatSaber/README.md

 #### Download the script

-Download and extract the .zip file from the Releases page and put it in a location of your choosing.
+Download the .zip file from the [latest release](https://github.com/The-Demp/CanIUpgradeBeatSaber/releases/latest) and extract it in a location of your choosing.

 #### Create a virtual environment (Optional)